Helping divers make informed choices about training, skills, safety, and gear.

 Deep Dive into the Score

-Scoring System: Each category is scored out of 10 with consistent weight across reviews.
+Scoring System: Each category is scored out of 10 and weighted by importance.
+This model is used consistently across all gear reviews for transparency.

 Performance in the Water